earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 A: We will assimilate any Earthling venue with an audience that wants to dance if we are paid a fair sustainable amount of Earthling money.

-Q: Do you accept crypto?

-A: Yes.
-We currently immediately exchange crypto into Earthling money.

 Q: What is Fusion Festival?

 A: Fusion Festival is a festival with over 70,000 attendees that has many dissimilarities from [Burning Man](https://burningman.org/).
 It is the best music festival we have ever assimilated.

 Q: Will you assimilate other music festivals?

-A: Please invite us to assimilate your music festival and it will become the new best music festival we have ever assimilated.
+A: Please invite us to assimilate your music festival.

 Q: Are you related to Klaus Kinski?